without Internet Explorer,

 Unfortunately, only the title cut and mad rush “Unleash the Beast” prove likened to the bruiser spirit that possessed the band only a year ago and brawl a path to the front of the lp’s playlist.
 In-betweener “Lightning Strikes (Straight Through the Heart)” is fairly catchy, yet soft-handed and rides the forgettable conventional radio-friendly fence, and somewhat like “Dead of the Night”, “Warrior of the Rising Sun” seems kinda weak-muscled at first, but eventually rolls up its sleeves to reveal an overall hairier, more muscular, and more old fan-tolerant frame.

 Next to Mr. Marsh’s curt and throaty style, there’s little doubt talented Vic Wright has a wider range, twice the cleanliness, and probably twice the training.
-Sometimes the more training a singer receives, the more structured and inflexible a singer becomes, and often with a low headroom for adaptability, yet here Wright comfortably throws his upper register fairly easily around both the cottonballs and the cannonballs (especially these, where he seems more likeably animated and unhinged), and is a good sign that harder and heavier songs from the debut will be cared for.
+Sometimes the more training a singer receives, the more structured and inflexible a singer becomes with often a lower headroom for adaptability, yet here Wright comfortably throws his upper register fairly easily around both the cottonballs and the cannonballs (especially these, where he seems more likeably animated and unhinged), and is a good sign that harder and heavier songs from the debut will be cared for.

 For many fans of the debut, the lp’s nary-feral cats hit the ground hard and got injured skidding into the nightstand, however you can never dismiss the possibility some newer fans bought what this admittedly more refined, polished, and professional-sounding Tokyo Blade were selling.
 They did receive some minor attention rockin’ to the limit afterall, so who’s to say (at this time) the future wasn’t smoothing out as they planned.
 Ah, the future.